 Graceful African cheetah sits in high grass alone and surveying its surroundings.
 Additionally, its mouth is open, looking over its shoulder back to the camera.
 The predator sits on the right-hand side of this grassland, while it draws our attention.
 The African Savannah surrounds this beautiful, elusive cheetah in this fine art wildlife photograph.

 Different from leopard and lion, the cheetah hunts small to medium-sized prey.
 Cheetahs focus on small gazelles, the young of larger animals, ground birds, warthogs, hares, and porcupines.
 The African cheetah will sit in high grass disguised so that their prey cannot see them.
 They will sit at high points, like rocks or anthill mounds, and watch for the perfect moment to attack.
 Ideally, cheetahs need between 1 – 3 kg / 2.2 – 6.6 lbs of meat a day to stay in shape, experts believe.
 Unlike other significant carnivores, cheetahs hunt during the day.

 The African cheetah, Acinonyx jubatus, is in the category vulnerable in the IUCN red list.

 Explore more fine art photographs like the ‘African Cheetah Sits In High Grass.’
-Discover our black and white photography.
-All our wildlife photographs you can purchase as fine art prints wall art online or as well a license as stock photo.
+Discover our black-and-white photography.
+All our wildlife photographs you can purchase as fine art photo prints wall art online or as well a license as a stock photo.